DOSull/weaving-space/README.md

 The API is documented [here](https://dosull.github.io/weaving-space/doc/weavingspace/), and there are several example notebooks that will give a good idea of how to use the code in the `examples` folder.
 In particular, have a look at the [Using the library](examples/using-the-library.ipynb) notebook.

+There is a (always under development) web app which you can use to get a sense of the capabilities of `weavingspace` without writing any code here: [dosull.github.io/mapweaver/app/](https://dosull.github.io/mapweaver/app/).

 ## What does it do?
 The kind of things we can make are: